-The TRPLF is a non-profit organization formed in 2014 to plan, build, and oversee operations of the Theodore Roosevelt Presidential Library in Dickinson, ND.
+The TRPLF is a non-profit organization formed in 2014 to plan, build, and oversee operations of the Theodore Roosevelt Presidential Library in western North Dakota.

 About the Foundation

 The Theodore Roosevelt Presidential Library Foundation is a non-profit organization that is planning, building, and overseeing operations of the Theodore Roosevelt Presidential Library.
 The Presidential Library Foundation board of trustees includes local and nationwide leaders who contribute time, resources, organizational skills, and vision while overseeing accountability for the Theodore Roosevelt Presidential Library.